kundajelab/tfmodisco/README.md

 [![DOI](https://zenodo.org/badge/62352963.svg)](https://zenodo.org/badge/latestdoi/62352963)

 **NOTE: we are still refining the multi-task version of TF-MoDISco.
-If you encounter difficulties running TF-MoDISco with multiple task, our recommendation is to run it on one task at a time.**
+If you encounter difficulties running TF-MoDISco with multiple tasks, our recommendation is to run it on one task at a time.**

 Installation:
 At the time of writing, the latest version on pypi is version 0.5.1.2 and can be installed using `pip install modisco`.
 To install from this source code, clone the repo and then run `pip install --editable /path/to/cloned/repo`.